BrendanBondurant/knowledge-base/the-good-thing/ep01/ep01-07-gaming-fear-go-language-just-do-things.md

   - Slide Nerd
   - Alexandra
   - Sam Altman
-mentions:
-  - programming anxiety
-  - pretending to code
-  - just do things
-  - soccer as metaphor for learning
-  - strategy gaming
 summary: |
   Jens shares how he moved from Java to Go for a simpler backend programming experience, but also confesses to spending a month dodging coding by playing the strategy game Anno 1600 out of fear and imposter syndrome.
 Hiding the game from his future mother-in-law while pretending to program, he eventually hit a breakthrough that led to a real understanding of programming and debugging.
 Stefan reflects on the power of learning by doing, comparing Jens' journey to kicking a soccer ball instead of just reading about the sport—affirming that the best way to learn is often to just start.
 ---